MicrosoftDocs/visualstudio-docs/docs/extensibility/migration/shared-projects.md

-# Migrating your pre-Dev17 extension to use Shared Projects for multi-targeting
+# Migrating your pre-Dev17 extension to use shared projects for multi-targeting

 [Shared projects](/xamarin/cross-platform/app-fundamentals/shared-projects?tabs=windows)
 are a project type that were introduced in Visual Studio 2015.
 Shared